Our Story

 In 2023, the charity derived approximately 54% of its cash income from charitable trusts and businesse; the other 46% was received as small donations from individuals.
 Further donations were received as donations in kind.

-A timeline of our work to date in more detail may be download as a PDF from here.
+A timeline of our work to December 2023 in more detail may be download as a PDF from here.